hansogj/rx-spy-util/README.md

 ```

 ### Dependencies
-Your project should have _rxjs_, _array.defined_ and _jasmine_ installed  - these are not bundled with this package to prevent version conflicts
+Your project should have _rxjs_,and _jasmine_ installed  - these are omitted in the bundle to avoid version conflicts

 ### Todo